secretlycarl/onboarderr/README.md

 ![Customization Options](https://github.com/secretlycarl/onboarderr/blob/main/screenshots/customexample.png)

-Onboarderr serves as a customizable onboarding site site for a host's Plex and Audiobookshelf servers.
+Onboarderr serves as a customizable onboarding site site for a host's Plex and (optional) Audiobookshelf servers.
 It includes user instructions and a basic admin dashboard.

 It's not exactly plug and play, as I tried to make it customizable for each host and there's some things to tweak before sharing it with users.
 Might be a little janky.